bhumphrey0x20/Advanced-Lane-Finding-Proj-3/README.md

 This project uses python, numpy, and openCV to find, and mark lanes of a road.

 The repository includes:
-*IPython notebook of code to identity the current driving lane of automobile *README.md file
+*advanded_lane_finding.ipynb, IPython notebook of code to identity the current driving lane of automobile *README.md file
 *Writeup.md, write up of the project
 *output_images, folder of image and video from the project